aschlosser/voronoi-java/README.md

 ## Contributing
 Your help is welcome!
 Just open a pull request with your changes.

-## Usage
-At a later point in time voronoi-java will be available on maven central.
-For the time being just clone the repository and install it into your local maven repository using `mvn install`.

 ## License
 voronoi-java is licensed under the [MIT License][License].
 Basically, you can do as you please as long as you include the original copyright notice.
 Please see the `License.md` file for details.